 Juvenile Court Services

-At-Risk Youth (ARY) petition - An ARY petition is a request from a child's parent or legal guardian to the Juvenile Court to assist the parent in maintaining the health and safety of their youth or the youth they are legally responsible for.
-ARY petitions can be filed for youth who are under the age of 18 and at least one of the following:
+An At-Risk Youth (ARY) petition is a request from a child's parent or legal guardian to the Juvenile Court to assist the parent in maintaining the health and safety of their youth.
+ARY petitions can be filed for youth who are under the age of 18 and are in at least one of the following situations:

-• Absent from home for at least 72 consecutive hours without parental consent
+- Absent from home for at least 72 consecutive hours without parent approval

-• Beyond parental control to the extent that their behavior threatens the health, safety, or welfare of the child or any other person
+- Beyond parental control — their behavior threatens the health, safety, or welfare of themselves and/or others

-• Has a substance abuse problem for which there are no pending criminal charges related to the substance abuse; and
+- Struggling with substance use with no pending criminal charges related to the substance abuse; and

 Teen Resources